 The difference between SEO and GEO begins with how we define success.

-In traditional SEO, we track rankings and traffic.
-We use tools like Google Search Console and Semrush to find an average search position for a credit union or bank, then measure how many visitors clicked through to their website.
-Because we can track a direct path from a search to a website visit, SEO is considered a performance channel.
+In traditional SEO, it's possible to track rankings and traffic.
+We use tools like Google Search Console and Semrush to find an average search position for a credit union or bank, then measure how many visitors clicked through to their website and ultimately completed an action (like filling out an application).
+Because we can track a direct path from a search to a website visit to a conversion, SEO is considered a performance channel.

 In GEO, visibility is different for three reasons:

-- Low Click-Through Rates: Users rarely click out of an LLM to a website.
-Geear’s own research shows that for every single visit from an LLM, there are approximately 1,000 visits from a search engine.
-This means LLMs should be thought of more as a branding channel versus a performance channel.
+- Low Click-Through Rates: Users are less likely to click out of an LLM to a website than they are from Google or Bing.
+Geear’s own research shows that for every single visit from an LLM that are trackable , there are approximately 1,000 visits from a search engine.
+To further complicate tracking, someone clicking through from a desktop or mobile LLM app strips the referral source, making LLM traffic appear as 'direct' traffic in your analytics.

 Tactics that Work for Both SEO & GEO